 The B.A. completion program began in 2004.
-The first degree was awarded in 2006 and, as of 2012, 43 undergraduate degrees were awarded through this program.
-CDU’s undergraduate enrollment in 2012-2013 was 101 students, and graduate enrollment was 149 students.
-When adding non-credit students, about 700-800 students take classes each year.
+The first degree was awarded in 2006 and, as of 2013, 49 undergraduate degrees were awarded through this program.
+CDU’s undergraduate enrollment through mid-2013 was 116 students, and graduate enrollment was 149 students.
+When adding non-credit students, about 900 students take classes each year.

 Students are mostly older adults returning to college, but not exclusively.
 The vast majority, not surprisingly, are Catholics, but there are a few non-Catholics as well.
 Students come to CDU as a way to increase their knowledge of the Catholic faith, as well as to bring this knowledge to their families and into their professional lives.
 Some students hope for positions in Catholic schools or other religious education programs.

-CDU is governed by a 19-member board of trustees, five of whom are either bishops or priests.
+CDU is governed by a 18-member board of trustees, four of whom are either bishops or priests.
 The chairman of the board is Bishop Paul Loverde of the Diocese of Arlington.
-Other board members include Bishop Michael Bransfield of the Diocese of Wheeling-Charleston, West Virginia, Bishop Timothy Broglio of the Archdiocese for Military Services, and retired Auxiliary Bishop John Dougherty of the Diocese of Scranton, Pennsylvania.
+Other board members include Archbishop Timothy Broglio of the Archdiocese for Military Services and retired Auxiliary Bishop John Dougherty of the Diocese of Scranton, Pennsylvania.

 Dr. Mount, who helped establish CDU, served as the executive vice president for 12 years before she was named president in 2008.
 She earned a graduate degree in religious education from the Pontifical University of St. Thomas Aquinas and a doctorate in adult learning and distance education from Virginia Polytechnic Institute and State University.